Jean Trounstine: Prizes and awards

 Trounstine has won many awards for her work.
 She won a grant from the National Endowment for the Humanities in 1987 to study Shakespeare in England.
-She won grants from the Massachusetts Foundation for Humanities in 1988, 1989 and 1990. to create theater for women in prison.
-She was a recipient for "Women who Care," presented by Women in Philanthropy in 1993.
+She won grants from the Massachusetts Foundation for Humanities in 1988, 1989 and 1990 to create theater for women in prison.
+She was a recipient for "Women who Care" presented by Women in Philanthropy in 1993.
 In 2000, she was named a "Woman who Dared" by the Jewish Women's Archive for her work in prison.
-In 2001, she received Honorable Mention for the Ernest Lynton Award for outstanding college teachers nationally who excel in outreach to the community.
-Her piece, "Meeting Karter," won an Honorable Mention for non-fiction in Solstice Magazine's 2010 Summer issue.
-In 2018, the Internation Gramsci Prize was awarded to Trounstine and presented to her in Italy for her work in literature and prison, recognizing the rights of women held in prisons throughout the world.
+In 2001, she received an honorable mention for the Ernest Lynton Award for outstanding college teachers nationally who excel in outreach to the community Her piece, "Meeting Karter", won an honorable mention for non-fiction in Solstice magazine's 2010 Summer issue.
+In 2018, the Gramsci Prize was presented to her in Italy for her work in literature and prison, recognizing the rights of women held in prisons throughout the world.